JitseB/NPCLib/README.md

 [![Discord](https://img.shields.io/badge/Support-Discord-blue.svg)](https://discord.gg/pvJGhEq)
 =

+`This project is starting 5 Oct.
+2020 no longer actively maintained.
+I Thank you all for riding along!`

 This is an API made specifically for spigot servers (Minecraft).
 Current supported versions: **1.8.8 - latest**.
 Lightweight replacement for Citizens.
 NPCLib only uses packets instead of registering the entity in the actual Minecraft server.

 ### Preview (click to play video)